Are you considering launching an e-commerce store? Now might be the right time.

 Step 1: Create Your Shopify Account

-Head over to Shopify.com, and use the signup form to create your account.
-You can start your 14-day free trial after filling in all the necessary details.
+Head over to Shopify.com, and use the sign-up form to create your account.
+You can start your three-day free trial after filling in all the necessary details.

 After this initial screening, you have to answer whether you own products, and if you do, what you aim to sell.